jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 functions are regular functions that guarantee that they will use their argument exactly once.
 Whether a function ``f`` is linear or not is called the *multiplicity* of ``f``.
-We propose a new language extension, ``-XLinearTypes``.
+We propose a new language extension, ``-XLinearTypes``, to allow users to annotate functions with their multiplicities.

 When turned on, the user can enforce a given multiplicity for ``f`` using a type annotation.
-By constraining the multiplicity of functions, API can enforce invariants which are inaccessible with current Haskell.
+By constraining the multiplicity of functions, users can create library API's that enforce invariants not otherwise enforceable with current Haskell.

 The theory behind this proposal has been fully developed in a peer reviewed conference publication that will be presented at POPL'18.
 See